by Kayla Downs

 Kids Love Nature

-“Limits to Growth” models that each house and car added to the planet directly takes the space of Nature.
+“Limits to Growth” models that each house and car added to the planet directly takes the space of nature.
 The game also encourages the students to realize that there is no trick or secret to winning—they only have to maintain enough green space, and nobody will die.
-Students are familiar with the concept of “Nature” being trees and animals at the elementary school age.
+Students are familiar with the concept of nature being trees and animals at the elementary school age.
 Children are very empathetic and will anthropomorphize animals.
-It is beneficial to use the term “Nature” in “Limits to Growth” rather than “natural resources,” although the latter may be tossed in once or twice for good measure.
+It is beneficial to use the term nature in “Limits to Growth” rather than “natural resources,” although the latter may be tossed in once or twice for good measure.

-Humans inherently feel connected to Nature: “biophilia” as E.O.
+Humans inherently feel connected to nature: “biophilia,” as E.O.
 Wilson called it.
 Yet our society and economy seem designed to disconnect people from the Earth.
 We spend most of our time inside, looking at a screen, or in a car.
-Compared to our ancestors, we are far less exposed to Nature.
-There is a whole field dedicated to understanding the impacts of this on children and adults, but if we encourage the connection to Nature that kids heartily exhibit, that’s a good start.
+Compared to our ancestors, we are far less exposed to nature.
+There is a whole field dedicated to understanding the impacts of this on children and adults, but if we encourage the connection to nature that kids heartily exhibit, that’s a good start.
 I see it first hand as a camp counselor.

 Luckily my camp is primarily outdoors.
 We spend our days in the woods, playing in the field, or swimming in the lake.
 My campers could entertain themselves for hours by catching frogs and building forts.

-Love of Nature should be nurtured in elementary school, and it can be shaped into environmental protection and resource conservation in middle and high school.
-If my campers knew Nature was in immediate danger, they would understand the need for action.
-We need to be teaching children that Nature all around the world is in trouble, but in a way that promotes a solution and not despair, “Limits to Growth” can help us do that.
+Love of nature should be nurtured in elementary school, and it can be shaped into environmental protection and resource conservation in middle and high school.
+If my campers knew nature was in immediate danger, they would understand the need for action.
+We need to be teaching children that nature all around the world is in trouble, but in a way that promotes a solution and not despair; “Limits to Growth” can help us do that.

-One game will not teach children everything they need to know about how to live a sustainable life, but it is a start.
+One game will not teach children everything they need to know about how to live a sustainable life, but it’s a start.
 Science classes in most places have begun to comprehensively teach climate change and threats to the environment from human impacts, but the real cause, unbounded GDP growth, is not addressed.
 Children need to understand the non-negotiable importance of environmental protection early on.
 This will lead to the questioning of conventional economics as they learn.

-Alternatives to the growth narrative need to be taught during or before the earlies economics lessons.
-I took A.P.
-Environmental Science in high school, and the fact that economic growth was the root of environmental problems was not even mentioned.
+Alternatives to the growth narrative need to be taught during or before the earliest economics lessons.
+I took AP Environmental Science in high school, and the fact that economic growth was the root of environmental problems was not even mentioned.
 That’s a problem, and the next generation of students should be able to question it with confidence.
 Confidence grows with early exposure to alternative ideas through activities like “Limits to Growth.”